gaia-platform/GaiaPlatform/doc/ci_cd/docker_build_environment.md

 ### Can I build inside the container from an IDE?
 Yes.
 We'll have a wiki describing how to set it up.

+### How do I add dev tools like gdb, google sanitizer, etc to a docker image?
+I'm currently leaning towards having a set of dev tools as a target in a place like `/scratch/dev` that includes the relevant `apt_requirements.txt` and other dependencies needed for debugging.
+For my own custom tools, I'd make a target in `/scratch/cameron/dev`.
+I'd then add `/scratch/cameron/dev` to the gaia_requirements.txt for whatever target I'm working on.
+Alternatively, I may add a flag to gdev.py that allows target mixins like `/scratch/cameron/dev` so that I don't have to edit a `gaia_requirements.txt` file.
+Both the target being debugged and the dev tool mixin image will have already been built.
+Mixing them should be a fast operation.